mallegeking/my-devops-journey/learning-log/Log2.md

 # On the topic of Networks on this site --> https://labex.io/linuxjourney
 Goal is to know the topics back to back
+OSI Model
+TCP/IP Model